idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 Material characteristics are defined in the `[Materials]` block.
 Characteristics include the mechanical properties of 316 stainless steel such as the elasticity tensor, stress, and thermal expansion.
-For a detailed explanation of the material types, the authors differ the reader to the [TensorMechanics](https://mooseframework.inl.gov/syntax/Modules/TensorMechanics/Master/) section of the MOOSE documentation.
+For a detailed explanation of the material types, the authors defer the reader to the [TensorMechanics](https://mooseframework.inl.gov/syntax/Modules/TensorMechanics/Master/) section of the MOOSE documentation.